-This motherboard supports the latest Intel® CoreTM2 processor in the LGA775 package and Intel® next-generation 45nm multi-core processors.
-With the new Intel® CoreTM microarchitecture technology and 1333/1066/800 MHz FSB, the Intel® CoreTM2 processor is one of the most powerful and energy efficient CPU in the world.
-See page 2-6 for details.
+This motherboard supports the latest Intel® CoreTM2 processors in the LGA775 package and Intel® next-generation 45nm multi-core processors.
+With the new Intel® CoreTM microarchitecture technology and 1333/1066/800MHz FSB, the Intel® CoreTM2 processors are among the most powerful CPUs in the world.
+See page 2-5 for details.